Content Warning continues for preteen sexualization, nudity and gore.

 Unfortunately for the heroes, their dragon is hit by lightning and transforms back into a baby, leaving them to crash.
 They land amid a sort of post-apocalyptic ruin, with broken skyscrapers and rock in every direction.
-The Iron Wing holds together all right, but Rouge’s ship is in wrecked, and she leaves most of her crew behind with the Flying Dragon, except for “Mika” and “Akari,” not that we can tell any of her thugs apart.
+The Iron Wing holds together all right, but Rouge’s ship is in wrecked, and she leaves most of her crew behind with the Flying Dragon, except for “Mika” and “Akari,” who are presumably the cat gimps, not that we can tell any of her thugs apart.

 Meanwhile yet again, the robots declare the process complete, as Ra Devil becomes Deathgyunos: a giant torso with no hips or legs.
 Exactly how I pictured a god.